 The same information is required even if all the beneficiaries/heirs are listed as joint account holders, so that we may determine that the assets have been correctly reported in Part 2., and should not be Part 1. probate assets.

 NOTE: If a brokerage account was owned by the decedent, who during his lifetime executed with the broker a transfer on death designation (TOD), the account is not listed in part 1 because it passes by survivorship designation, and will not appear in Part 2 of the inventory because it is not an account held by a bank or credit union.
 Do not assume a brokerage account was T.O.D.
 Ask for the documentation for your file.

 PARTS 3 AND 4: REAL PROPERTY IN VIRGINIA

-- The value may be the fair market value based on a certified real estate appraisal (which must be supplied with the inventory), or the date of death tax assessed value by the County wherein the property is located.
+- The value stated may be the fair market value based on a certified real estate appraisal (which must be supplied with the inventory), or the year of death tax assessed value by the county/city wherein the property is located.
 The Henrico County tax assessed value may be obtained by phone at 804-755-7380, or on the internet by street address at www.co.henrico.va.us.
-Once on the County website click on "real estate property information" under online services on the left of the page, then check the "disclaimer" box, click on "submit" and you can enter the street address for the tax assessed value.
+Once on the County website click on “real estate property information” under online services on the left of the page, then check the “disclaimer” box, click on “submit” and you can enter the street address for the tax assessed value.